Three Men in a Boat: Other works of literature

 Science fiction author Connie Willis paid tribute to Jerome's novel in her own 1997 Hugo Award–winning book To Say Nothing of the Dog.
 Her time-travelling protagonist also takes an ill-fated voyage on the Thames with two humans and a dog as companions, and encounters George, Harris, 'J' and Montmorency.
-The title of Willis' novel refers to the full title of the original book.
+The title of Willis's novel refers to the full title of the original book.

 Fantasy author Harry Turtledove wrote a set of stories in which Jerome's characters encounter supernatural creatures: "Three Men and a Vampire" and "Three Men and a Werewolf" were published in Some Time Later: Fantastic Voyages in Alternate Worlds (2017).
 "Three Men and a Sasquatch" was published in Next Stop on the #13 in 2019.